PeteSacco/living-in-bliss-chatbot/docs/living-in-bliss-final-manuscript-cleaned.md

 Everything God creates, he creates ‘now’ all at once.”
-I find this conclusion fascinating because while he is a mystic, Deepak Chopra says essentially the same thing in his new book, _Quantum Body._^45 He explains the quantum field as identical to the idea of everything being _now_.
+I find this conclusion fascinating because while he is a mystic, Deepak Chopra says essentially the same thing in his new book, _Quantum Body._ He explains the quantum field as identical to the idea of everything being _now_.
 The smallest details conform to the big picture.
 We are each a quantum body of intelligence and have some degree of control over a